Camino Route Overviews: Camino Portugués

 How to Get Onto the Camino Portugués

 Porto (OPO) has nonflights from New York (Newark), Toronto and Montreal.
 It’s also served from many European cities, including most of Spain’s major airports.
-You can also use Lisbon as a gateway city and take the train from there to Porto.
-There is regular bus service between Santiago de Compostela and Porto (but book ahead as the buses fill up).
+You can also use Lisbon as a gateway city and take a train or bus from there to Porto.
+There is also regular bus service between Santiago de Compostela and Porto (but book ahead as the buses fill up).

-You can fly to Lisbon from the North American gateways of Boston, New York (EWR and JFK), San Francisco, Chicago, Toronto, Montreal, Philadelphia, Washington, DC and Miami.
-There are also flights from numerous European airports.
+You can fly to Lisbon (LIS) from many North American gateways.
+There are also flights from numerous European airports, including Spanish ones.

-The easiest routing is from Porto.
-From there, you can catch frequent bus and train service to Tui.
+The easiest routing is from Porto where you can catch frequent bus and train service to Tui.

-If you want to use Madrid as your international gateway, you can take a 6-hour train ride from Madrid, fly to Vigo and take the train, or fly to Santiago de Compostela and catch the bus or train to Tui.
+If you want to use Madrid as your international gateway, fly to Vigo and take the train, or fly/train to Santiago de Compostela and catch the bus or train to Tui.

 Camino Portugués Waymarking